 Introduces differential and integral calculus of algebraic and trigonometric functions.
 This course covers functions, limits, continuity, as well as the evaluation and application of derivatives and integrals.
-Prerequisite: MATH 119 or equivalent with a grade of C or higher.
+Prerequisite: MATH 119, or 116 and 104 with grades of C or higher, or equivalent.
 (MATH)